 Protecting assets can mean many different things to different people; it can also depend on what country you live in.
-In general, it means protecting your assets from financial enemies that wish to seize those assets for themselves for varying reasons.
-They could be private parties or they could be a government agency.
+In general, it means protecting your assets from financial enemies that wish to seize those assets for themselves for varying reasons whether they are private parties or a creditor agency.

 The critical element in protecting assets such as real estate, if they are already in a vulnerable position under your personal name, is the ability to move those assets to safety.

 If you are already in the middle of a lawsuit that you feel could go badly for you or you anticipate one shortly, the question of moving assets is very critical, because courts in many countries will deem the transfer of title on a property, to be 'fraudulent' if done anytime within the prior three years before the time of the filing of the suit.

 Each country and state have their own time limit to define what is a fraudulent conveyance, but in general three years is the minimum and sometimes it can be as many as five years.

 A court can compel the repatriation of assets conveyed within those time periods and, to refuse, can put you in contempt of court.
 Since things like property deeds show a clear chain of title that is publicly available, there may not be many options available to you if you are already in the middle of a lawsuit.